 The AngelFish Village Initiative

-The CBO AngelFish Housing Initiative was developed before Covid struck and has been on the back burner.
-The goal was to provide temporary housing for those displaced by life events outside their control, such as adbuse, divorce or job loss that causes someone to lose their primary residence, whether owned or rented.
+The CBO AngelFish Housing Initiative was developed to provide temporary housing for those displaced by events outside their control.
+A natural disaster like an earthquake, fire or flood, a job loss or even divorce that causes someone to lose their primary residence , whether owned or rented.

 Those who could not pay would be provided housing at no cost for a limited period of time.
 The AngelFish Village Apartments are designed as short-term housing of no longer than 24 months, as transitional housing.